-Thus, Network Manager automatically takes the gateway IP for our Local Area Network, 192.168.1.1 and/or 127.0.1.1 and uses it as the name server for our local area network.
+Thus, Network Manager automatically takes the gateway IP for our Local Area Network, 192.168.0.1 and uses it as the name server for our local area network.
 Network Manager then adds whatever DNS servers we added to our Wired Connection 1 device IPv4 screen.

-The file /etc/resolv.conf may include the warning: DO NOT EDIT THIS FILE BY HAND - YOUR CHANGES WILL BE OVERWRITTEN.
+In the past, the file /etc/resolv.conf included the warning: DO NOT EDIT THIS FILE BY HAND - YOUR CHANGES WILL BE OVERWRITTEN.

-The reason you can not add DNS name servers directly to the resolv.conf file is that this file is automatically generated after input from up to seven other programs!
+The reason you should not add DNS name servers directly to the resolv.conf file is that this file is automatically generated after input from up to seven other programs!

 Why we want to add DNS Name Servers to the resolv.conf file